Axie Infinity Shards (AXS) Price Hits $0.15 on Exchanges

-Axie Infinity Shards (CURRENCY:AXS) traded flat against the US dollar during the 24-hour period ending at 9:00 AM ET on November 16th.
-One Axie Infinity Shards coin can now be purchased for $0.15 or 0.00001083 BTC on major exchanges.
-Axie Infinity Shards has a market cap of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.
-During the last seven days, Axie Infinity Shards has traded flat against the US dollar.
+Axie Infinity Shards (CURRENCY:AXS) traded flat against the dollar during the 1-day period ending at 0:00 AM E.T. on November 16th.
+One Axie Infinity Shards coin can currently be bought for approximately $0.15 or 0.00001083 BTC on popular exchanges.
+Axie Infinity Shards has a total market cap of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.
+Over the last seven days, Axie Infinity Shards has traded flat against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.